-4.5.2 Receiving and Filtering the Alerts
+3.5.2 Receiving and Filtering the Alerts

-Alerts will be transmitted in VOEvent format, using standard IVOA protocols (eg., VOEvent Transport Protocol; VTP.
-As a very high rate of alerts is expected, approaching $\sim 10$ million per night, we plan for public VOEvent Event Brokers to be the primary end-points of LSST's event streams.
-Endusers will use these brokers to classify and filter events for subsets fitting their science goals.
+Alerts will be transmitted in VOEvent format, using standard IVOA protocols (e.g., VO-DMS-REQ-0002 Event Transport Protocol; VTP.
+As a very high rate of alerts is expected, approaching $\sim 2 \sim 10$ million per night, we plan for public VOEvent Event Brokers to be the primary end-points of LSST's event streams.
+End-users will use these brokers to classify and filter events for subsets fitting their science goals.
 End-users will not be able to subscribe to full, unfiltered, alert streams coming directly from LSST.